Common Back Pain Causes

-As a woman in my mid-30s, I’ve had my fair share of back pain over the years.
-I’ve carried an almost nine-pound baby to 41 weeks gestation.
-I have worked several years as a floor nurse, lifting patients when I probably shouldn’t.
+As a woman in my mid-30s, I have had my fair share of back pain over the years.
+I’ve carried an almost 9-pound baby to 41 weeks gestation.
+I have worked several years as a floor nurse, lifting patients when I probably should not have.
 I spent years as a dancer before my high school graduation.

-You could say that I’ve had my fair share of back injuries – and I'm not alone.
+You could say that I have had my fair share of back injuries, and I am not alone.

 According to the American Chiropractic Association, back pain is the single leading cause of disability – half of Americans admit to having back pain yearly, and 80% will have back pain at some point in their lives.

-And back pain is costly – the American Chiropractic Association estimates that low-back pain “costs Americans at least $50 billion in health care costs each year—add in lost wages and decreased productivity and that figure easily rises to more than $100 billion.”
-If you’re a back-pain sufferer, chances are you can relate – emergency room visits with imaging tests, prescriptions for muscle relaxants and excuse notes for work, am I right?
-I know I’ve been there.
+Back pain is costly – the American Chiropractic Association estimates that low-back pain “costs Americans at least $50 billion in health care costs each year—add in lost wages and decreased productivity and that figure easily rises to more than $100 billion.”
+If you are a back-pain sufferer, chances are you can relate – emergency room visits with imaging tests, prescriptions for muscle relaxants and excuse notes for work, am I right?
+I know I have been there.

 Types of Back Pain

-It is important to differentiate the various types of back pain.
+It is important to differentiate between the various types of back pain.